Gardening tips to beat the heat

-Some of the longer term strategies for keeping plants alive during hot summers include adding organic matter to your soil so that extra water is stored in the soil.
+Some of the longer term strategies for keeping plants survive and thrive during hot summers include adding organic matter to your soil so that extra water is stored in the soil.
 Install drip irrigation because its the best way to water as it delivers water directly where you want it; grow or build wind protection that blocks some of the hot, dry NW winds that suck moisture from plants and soil and finally try planting more drought tolerant plants.
 But these all take time to implement and aren’t much help if you just want keep your plants alive now.

 Water low and deeply